ptheru/git_demo/readme.txt

 Welcome to git demo
-Line 2 change from dev
+line change from anotherdev
 added line from bugfix
+lets start code from here
+new function is added